pxai/fjs/document/content/functionaljs.md

 ### Initial Model

-We have to think about the model, a data structure that will containt the whole state of the app.
-In this case, there is just one piece of data: current color.
-Therefore, the model in this case will be just a string containing the name of the color, and its initial value will be “orange”.
+We have to think about the model, a data structure that will contain the whole state of the app.
+In this case, there is just one piece of data: the current color.
+Therefore, the model, in this case, will be just a string containing the name of the color, and its initial value will be “orange”.

 ### View

 The view will contain functions to generate the user interface.
-This will make use of hyperscript, and it will create a piece of HTML using model data.
+This will make use of Hyperscript, and it will create a piece of HTML using model data.
 It’s a pure function that receives some parameters and will return the view using those parameters.

 ```JavaScript
 import hh from "hyperscript-helpers";